Walleye Fishing In New Mexico

 Walleye fishing in New Mexico may require some exploration and adaptation compared to more traditional walleye fishing destinations.
 However, for anglers looking to pursue walleye in a unique setting and discover new waters, New Mexico's lakes and rivers offer a chance to reel in this prized game fish.
 With proper techniques and a bit of local knowledge, anglers can find success and create memorable walleye fishing experiences in the Land of Enchantment.

-Walleye Fishing Lakes In New Mexico
+Walleye Lakes In NM

-The walleye prefers moderately deep lakes with gravel, rock or sandy bottoms.
+Walleyes prefer moderately deep lakes with gravel, rock or sandy bottoms.
 It is found primarily in cold water lakes but has proven to survive in warmer impoundments.
 It is prized for its great tasting filets.
 Click here to learn all about walleye fishing.

 New Mexico walleye spawn in spring and when they have the option will choose to migrate from the lake up into feeder streams to spawn.
 If this option is not available they seek out shallow bars or shoals with clean bottom surfaces near deep water.

-Also find information about walleye fishing in these states.
+Also find information about walleye, sauger or saugeye fishing in these states.

 Learn the migration patterns of walleye

 Walleye become active in spring and begin the spawning process in medium-depth water.
 As summer arrives they move to deeper, cooler water.
 In fall walleye migrate into shallower water again and feed aggressively preparing for their move to deeper water where they will spend winter.
-Visit the walleye fishing page for additional information about walleye activities.